NEW: NEW MOTION TO VACATE VERDICT PROVES PAUL CORTEZ IS INNOCENT – HAUGHN CAUGHT ON VIDEO LEAVING APT AT 6:37 CLICK TO READ –

 They also had to ignore the fact that two jurors told the media that they were very much on the fence about what they had heard at trial and ultimately were swayed to convict Paul based on the behavior of his trial attorneys.
 As lame and pathetic as the defense closing argument was, I still would have been unable to find Cortez guilty.
 This was definitely a trial by media.

-Sadly, it seemed obvious from their demeanor and language that to the cops and the state, this defendant was still Paul Cortez from the block, no matter what boots he wore.
+Sadly, it seemed obvious from their demeanor and language that, to the cops and the state, this defendant was still Paul Cortez from the block, no matter what boots he wore.
 And as peaceful as he was, they were good and ready to launch a full-fledged war on his character.
-Quite reminescent of what happened at the Ansonia.
+Quite reminiscent of what happened at the Ansonia.

 You can visit www.freepaulcortez.org to view videos, read about his defense and obtain more information on the case.